Kikstraaa/MMM-bustimes/README.md

 additional display options.
 Please see the list of supported configuration options below for all available options.

+For a map to search the "TPC" search here for the "bushaltenummer": https://halteviewer.ov-data.nl/

 # Installation
 Navigate into your MagicMirror's `modules` folder and execute